geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 ### Extracting the proprietary binaries ###

-Each driver comes as a self-extracting script in a compressed archive.
+Each set of binaries comes as a self-extracting script in a compressed archive.
 After uncompressing each archive, run the included self-extracting script from the root of the source tree, confirm that you agree to the terms of the enclosed license agreement, and the binaries and their matching makefiles